n810K/Operaldi/README.md

 # Operaldi
-My own CSS for Vivaldi, inspired by Opera
+My custom CSS for Vivaldi, inspired by Opera

 Screenshots: